 “…stress-induced increases in intestinal permeability, in combination with modern life-style factors, raise the possibility of translocation of bacteria and/or their toxins across the more permeable gut barrier.
 The resulting, long lasting, endotoxemia should be considered much more than just a risk factor for chronic disease; it could be a cause…”

-All of this encourages more stress and thyroid dysfunction, and can involve excessive levels of the inflammatory metabolism suppressing stress substances, including serotonin, estrogen, cortisol and nitric oxide.
+All of this can encourage more stress and thyroid dysfunction, and can promote excessive levels of the inflammatory metabolism suppressing stress substances, including serotonin, estrogen, cortisol and nitric oxide.

 “Bacterial and viral products, such as bacterial lipopolysaccharide (LPS) [endotoxin], induce inducible (i) NOS synthesis that produces massive amounts of NO [nitric oxide] toxic to the invading viruses and bacteria, but also host cells by inactivation of enzymes leading to cell death.”

 These substances of stress have a basic physiological role, one of which is protecting against the harmful effects of insufficient energy provision or availability.
-When too high, or chronically raised they add to or become the issue and can be deadly.
+When too high, or chronically raised, however, they add to or become part of the issue, and can even be deadly.

 “Serotonin is a primal signaling molecule…that is implicated in the control of energy balance.
 Central serotonin is known to regulate energy balance by decreasing appetite through effects on the nervous system…serotonin is the first metabolite shown to be elevated in obesity…inhibiting…serotonin may be effective in reversing obesity and related clinical disorders such as NAFLD and type 2 diabetes.”

-When, after the removal of the simple sugars, problems are worsened – or at least remain unresolved – it is common for the belief to be that this is because there is still too much ‘sugar’ left in the diet.
+If, after the removal of the simple sugars, problems are worsened (or at least remain unresolved), it is common for the belief to be that this is because there is still too much ‘sugar’ left in the diet.

-Initially (at least until thyroid metabolism slows in response to the stress of lack of energy), there can be benefits which arise out of improvements in digestion, due the removal of many of the inflammatory hard to digest bacteria promoting things.
+Initially (at least until thyroid metabolism slows significantly in response to the stress of lack of energy supply), it is true that there can also be benefits which arise out of improvements in digestion, due the removal of many inflammatory hard to digest bacteria promoting things.

-This can sometimes lead to genuinely positive flow-on effects, where the liver is given the chance to function better, and systemic inflammatory issues can be reduced.
+And it’s also true that this can possibly even lead to genuinely positive flow-on effects, where the liver is given the chance to function better, and systemic inflammatory issues are reduced.

-But it is misleading to suggest that real health benefits have come from the removal of white sugar from the diet, when in fact it is the reduction in consumption of things that are often believed to be ‘healthy’, which may have been the change.
+But it would still be misleading to suggest that real health benefits have come directly from the removal of sugar from the diet, when in fact it is more often the reduction in consumption of specific kinds of metabolism or digestion interfering carbohydrates (and other things), which has been the important change.

-Any initial improvements can be easily offset by rising stress and the reduction in metabolic function, when fuel becomes too restricted and glycogen stores run out.
-Lack of protein also plays a big part in this stressful thyroid suppressing state.
+In any case, many of the initial improvements have a tendency to be offset by rising stress and the reduction in metabolic function which can eventually occur, due to fuel being too restricted.
+Lack of protein can also play a part in this stressful thyroid suppressing state.

-At this point, the inclusion of ample simple sugars and good quality protein might be wise.
-Regardless, many still report (at least for a period of time) symptom improvement and increased energy levels, combined with feelings that border on euphoria.
+At this point, the inclusion of enough simple sugars and good quality protein might be wise.
+Regardless, some who have quit carbs, still report (at least for a period of time) symptom improvement and increased energy levels, combined with feelings that border on euphoria.

-As well as this, when low sugar supply and rising PUFA circulation (as free fatty acids released for fuel) cause energy systems to slow down, immune function is suppressed and nutritional requirements can be temporarily defensively reduced.
+As well as this, when low sugar supply and rising PUFA circulation (as free fatty acids released for fuel) cause energy systems to slow down, immune function can be interfered with and, as I stated earlier, nutritional requirements can be temporarily defensively reduced.

-This can look and feel like symptom recovery – it’s probably more like symptom avoidance or suppression – but long term damage to metabolic function (often taking a while to become obvious) can be severe.
+This can easily look and feel like symptom recovery (it’s probably more like symptom avoidance or suppression) but long term damage to metabolic function, very often taking a while to become obvious, can be quite severe.